open-policy-agent/opa/docs/content/integrations/wirelesssecuritylab.md

 - wirelesssecuritylab
 docs_features:
   kubernetes:
-    note: 'Implements the CIS benchmark using Rego for Kubernetes workloads.
+    note: 'Implements the CIS benchmark using Rego for Kubernetes workloads.'

-'
 layout: integration-single
+allow_missing_image: true
 ---
 CCBR is a policy management system project.
 It uses the policy language Rego to implement the CIS benchmark test of cloud native kubernetes.